sanzanalora/sanzanalora.github.io/_pages/activities.md

 Leadership Experience 🤝
 ======
-* Lead Course Instructor of all sessional courses at AUST - June 2021 to now.
+* Lead Course Instructor of all sessional courses at AUST - June 2021 to now
-* Lead Course Instructor of all courses at SUB - January 2022 to December 2022.
+* Lead Course Instructor of all courses at SUB - January 2022 to December 2022
 * Group leader of all academic projects at AUST and BUET - 2016 to 2024
 * Group leader of undergraduate thesis group at AUST - 2019 to 2020